Comprehension

 Correct Option: D

-1. The theme of the comprehension is
+1. The attitude of the author is

 1. View Hint View Answer Discuss in Forum